rguerillot/RM-seq/README.md

 # RM-seq: Resistance Mutation SEQuencing

-Analysis bioinformatic pipeline for high-throughput identification and quantification of large repertoires of resistance conferring mutations.
+Analysis bioinformatic pipeline for high-throughput assessment of resistance mutations.
 RM-seq is an amplicon-based, deep-sequencing technique using single molecule barcoding.
-We have adapted this method in order to identify and quantify mutations that confer resistance to a given antibiotic.
+We have adapted this method to identify and characterise antibiotic resistance mutation.

-RM-seq allows to both correct sequenced read errors generated during sequencing and to accurately quantify mutations by correcting PCR amplification bias generated during sequencing library preparation.
-During the first step of amplicon library preparation, a linear PCR (primer extension) with a primer comprising a tail with degenerated bases (all possible bases) introduce a unique barcode to DNA template molecules.
-Therefore a barcode is assigned not just to all the molecules from a certain sample (indexing), but to all molecules being amplified and sequenced.
-RM-seq pipeline use these barcodes to generate an error-corrected consensus sequence of the initial template variant.
-Counting the barcodes indroduced before exponential amplification by PCR of the template allows to accurately quantify each genetic variants from genomic DNA extracted from complex population of resistant clones (eg. pools of 10,000 resistant colonies selected by an antibiotic in vitro).

-A complete descrition of the RM-seq method will be available soon (article submitted)
+A complete descrition of the RM-seq method is available [here](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-018-0572-z):

+If you use this tool please cite:
+Guérillot R, Li L, Baines S, Howden BO, Schultz M, Seemann T et al. Comprehensive antibiotic-linked mutation assessment by Resistance Mutation Sequencing (RM-seq).
+2018. doi:10.1101/257915.

 ## Is this the right tool for me?

 1. To be able to us this pipeline you need to have sequenced amplicon library with molecular barcodes.
 2. It only supports paired-end FASTQ reads (including .gz compressed fastq files).
 3. It needs paired reads that are overlapping.
-4. It needs a reference fasta sequences of the sequenced gene (DNA and protein sequence).
+4. It needs a reference fasta sequences of the sequenced gene (DNA sequence).
 5. It's written in Python3 and Perl.

 ## Installation